Weight Loss Exercises – Benefits and Home Workouts

 Exercise benefits both our body and mind.
 Some of the ways in which regular exercise is beneficial to us are:

 Struggling to fall asleep?
 Maybe, your body isn’t tired enough.
 Exercising can help you sleep better, deeper and for longer.
 Research indicates that physical exercise is an effective intervention for those who do not experience adequate sleep quantity or quality.
-However, Be careful not to exercise very close to your bedtime, though; the adrenaline released while challenging physical activity could keep you from falling asleep.
+However, Be careful not to exercise very close to your bedtime; the adrenaline released while challenging physical activity could keep you from falling asleep.

-Moderate exercising 1-2 hr hours prior to bedtime can lift your mood and help you relax, thus encouraging sleep.
+Moderate exercising 1-2 hr hours prior to bedtime can lift your mood and help you relax and thus encourage quality sleep.

-Exercise improves our endurance and muscle strength.
+Research states that exercise improves our endurance and muscle strength.
 It is equally effective in improving lung and cardiovascular function.
 It improves the body’s ability to circulate oxygen and blood into the body which not only supports the mitochondria’s energy production but also allows your body to function better and use its energy more efficiently.
 Plus, your body gets a boost from an exercise-induced increase in hormone levels that makes you feel more energized.

 Better lung and heart functioning directly translate to more energy to follow through with our daily chores.
 Regular exercise increases the production of essential hormones like catecholamines (an organic compound that helps the body cope with stress), testosterone, etc. in the body that increases metabolism and provides energy.